pmartin/pocketbook-demo/devutils/README.md

 # Commands

-The following commands are recognized.
+For now, the following commands are recognized.
+More might be added in the future ;-)

 ## Network